• Skip to primary navigation

 Instructions

-• Boil the water - Fill a saucepan or small pot with water.
+• Boil the water and eggs - Fill a saucepan or small pot with water.
 Bring the water to a boil on medium heat.
 Use tongs or a slotted spoon to carefully lower the eggs in the water and cook for 8 minutes.
 Lower the heat so that the water simmers.
 Set a timer to be exact.

 • Fill a bowl with ice water - As the eggs cook on the stovetop, fill a bowl with cold water and ice.
 The bowl of ice water will stop the eggs from cooking and will preserve the soft yolk.